KQFoo/lifegem/README.md

-# Lifegem: "Success" Profile creator
+# Lifegem: Profile creator

 ## Inspiration
-- Visualize the successful version of yourself in future
+- Visualize your financially successful future self.

 ## How to use
 - Enter name